French Southern and Antarctic Lands: Flora and fauna

 Due to their isolation, the French islands in the southern Indian Ocean comprise one of the last remaining large wilderness areas on Earth.
 Furthermore, the islands are positioned along the Antarctic Convergence, where upwelling creates nutrient-rich waters.
 As a result, birds and marine mammals gather on the islands in great abundance.
 More than 50 million birds of 47 species breed on the islands, including more than half the breeding population of 16 different species.
 The largest populations of king penguins and the endangered Indian yellow-nosed albatross on Earth are found on the Crozet Islands and Amsterdam Island, respectively.
 Other threatened bird species with important populations on the islands include Eaton's pintail, MacGillivray's prion, and the Amsterdam albatross, which is one of four bird species endemic to the island group.
 The French Southern Lands also hold the second largest population of southern elephant seals on Earth, numbering roughly 200,000, and the third largest population of the Antarctic fur seal.

-Because of their isolation and subpolar location, the French Southern Lands are relatively depauperate of vegetation, which both Saint-Paul and Crozet having no native tree or shrub species.
+Because of their isolation and subpolar location, the French Southern Lands are relatively depauperate of vegetation, with both Saint-Paul and Crozet having no native tree or shrub species.
 However, eight of the 36 higher plant species are endemic.
 Some species of endemic invertebrates have also been recorded on the islands, including moths and flies which have lost their wings in the absence of predators.

 Economy

 The territory's natural resources are limited to fish and crustaceans.
 Economic activity is limited to servicing meteorological and geophysical research stations and French and other fishing fleets.

 The main fish resources are Patagonian toothfish and spiny lobster.
 Both are poached by foreign fleets; because of this, the French Navy, and occasionally other services, patrol the zone and arrest poaching vessels.
-Such arrests can result in heavy fines and/or the seizure of the ship.
+Such arrests can result in heavy fines or the seizure of the ship.

 France previously sold licenses to foreign fisheries to fish the Patagonian toothfish; because of overfishing, it is now restricted to a small number of fisheries from Réunion Island.

 The territory takes in revenues of about €16 million a year.

+Locations and scientific stations

+While the territory lacks a permanent civilian population, there are several inhabited research stations. Île Amsterdam has a meteorological station. Îles Crozet contains the Alfred Faure research station with a population of about 20-30 people.
+One of the most populous research stations in the Îles Kerguelen, Port-aux-Francais, contains 50-100 researchers.
+The Îles Éparses contains a French military garrison and is a spot for meteorology.
+The Dumont d’Urville station is a vital area for studying wildlife, the atmosphere and the ice caps.